 Good communication is the cornerstone of workplace culture

-Changing expectations around job satisfaction, how our work reflects who we are, and the increase in remote workers means that being able to effectively communicate in the workplace is only going to become more crucial in the future.
+Changing expectations around job satisfaction, how our work reflects who we are, and the increase in remote workers means that being able to effectively communicate and resolve conflict in the workplace is only going to become more crucial in the future.
 Learning about productive disagreement techniques will make collaboration easier, bonds between colleagues deeper, and businesses more innovative in the long run.

 Minda Honey is a workplace of one, so disagreements tend to always go her way.